Juniper/contrail-analytics/specs/StatsTableRewrite.md

 None
 # 4. Implementation
 # 5. Performance and scaling impact
+Because there will be only 1 write per stats, the number of writes would be less and hence write performance would increase by the number of tags (at least 2x as all the tags have source and name).
 ## 5.1 API and control plane
 None
 ## 5.2 Forwarding performance